MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgUserDefaultDrive.md

 A Drive is the top-level container for a file system, such as OneDrive or SharePoint document libraries.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaUserDefaultDrive](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgBetaUserDefaultDrive?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)